Lynn Strongin: Awards and critical response

 Strongin has received grants and fellowships from the National Endowment for the Arts, the American Association of University Women, and PEN America while her book Spectral Freedom was nominated by her publisher for the Pulitzer Prize in Poetry.
 She has also been nominated multiple times for the Pushcart Prize and has received a George Woodcock Grant for Writers.

 Library Journal called her poetry collection Countrywoman/Surgeon an "evocation of life perceived beautifully through the senses.
 The collection was also nominated for the Elliston Award.
 Library Journal also named her collection Nightmare of Mouse: Poems as one of their best small press titles of 1977.

 Denise Levertov described Strongin as a "true poet" while Hugh Fox called her the "most exciting poet writing today."
 Writing in Poetry Flash, James LeCuyer said that Strongin's poetry "glows with creative leaps of the imagination, a playful wildness and ironic humor ... her poetry and stories dance passionately."
 A review in Parnassus described Strongin writings as being the "poetry of the emergencies of consciousness in conflict with excrutiating recollections" that still "woos the reader by dint of sheer lyricism and imagination."
-Bounds Out Of Bounds: A Compass For Recent American and British Poetry said that "It may be as disturbing to read Strongin's poems as it is to endure life at certain times.
+Bounds Out Of Bounds: A Compass For Recent American and British Poetry said that "Lynn Strongin writes about pain and strength in a striking way" and added that "It may be as disturbing to read Strongin's poems as it is to endure life at certain times.
 But because they confront and transcend life's bonds so boldly the reader feels a breathtaking sense of clarity and freedom."

 Strongin has also been included in Headmistress Press' collection of Lesbian Poet Trading Cards.
+Hugh Fox's poem "Here I Am" mentions Strongin by name.